Skip to main content

 George Nicholas was a soldier at Fort Johnston, a British colonial-era fort in Brunswick County, who testified to the alleged misconduct of Captain John Dalrymple in 1763.

 Humphrey Nichols (d.
 1791) was a collector of taxes for Bertie County.
-In 1777 he served as a juror in the fall session of the Edenton District Court of Oyer and Terminer during a period when the State was investigating various members of the… Read More
+In 1777 he served as a juror in the fall session of the Edenton District Court of Oyer and Terminer during a period when the State was investigating various members of… Read More

 John Wesley Nichols was born in Wilkes County, North Carolina, on August 3, 1882.
 From around 1910 to 1917, he worked as an inspector at the C. D. Coffey lumber yard in North Wilkesboro.
 By 1940, he had retired to his farm in Millers Creek in… Read More

 Jonathan Nichols (d.
 1800) was a resident of Chowan and later Gates County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's… Read More
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North… Read More

 Josiah Nichols was a resident of Bertie County.
 In November 1777 he was ordered to leave the state within sixty days, presumably because he refused to sign the oath of allegiance to the State of North Carolina.